 Food Favorites: Empanadas and provoleta.
 Skirt steak with chimichurri.
 For dessert, Argentinean custard bread pudding.

-23. Los Anayas
+25. Los Anayas

 If you plan on going on a weekend night, definitely make reservations.

 Foodie Favorites: Love the mango margarita.

-24. Daddy’s Chicken Shack
+26. Daddy’s Chicken Shack

-Fried chicken sandwiches are all the rage now and Daddy’s Chicken Shack has one of the tastiest in Pasadena.
+Fried chicken sandwiches are all the rage now, and Daddy’s Chicken Shack has one of the tastiest in Pasadena.

 I say that because I am usually not a friend chicken sandwich lover (hubby is), but I thoroughly enjoy the sandwiches at Daddy’s Chicken Shack.
 I’ve tried a few in Pasadena.

 This spot is a small place.
 There is no seating inside.
 You can take it to go or try to snag one of their few tables outside.

-Foodie Favorite: The Big Daddy
+Foodie Favorite: The Big Daddy and their seasoned fries.

-25. Top Restaurant
+27. Top Restaurant